brendanm12345/TinyAlert/README.md

 ```

 3. Record a browser workflow
 - You can easily do this using Playwright Codegen.
-Please defer to the [docs](https://playwright.dev/python/docs/codegen) for instructions
+Please refer to the [docs](https://playwright.dev/python/docs/codegen) for instructions

 4. Customize `main.py`
 - Paste the playwright code for your browser workflow